There are fewer than 300 podiatrists registered in Western Australia to service around two million people.

 With an ageing population base, an increasing prevalence of diabetes and an improving awareness of foot health issues, the demand for podiatric services will only increase.

-Our courses are designed to produce highly trained and competent podiatrists.
+Our courses are designed to produce highly trained and competent podiatrists and podiatric surgeons.

-The podiarists will be well prepared to commence clinical practice as primary contact health care practitioners in the diagnosis and treatment of conditions affecting the foot and ankle.
+The DPM program prepares podiarists to commence clinical practice as primary contact health care practitioners in the diagnosis and treatment of conditions affecting the foot and ankle.

 The scope of podiatric medicine goes beyond foot care by emphasising the importance of the foot to a person's overall health and well-being.